uon-team/model/README.md

 # UON Model

-A database agnostic, decorator-based schema/model library.
+A decorator-based schema/model library with json and binary (de)serialization.

 ## Getting started